simonmichael/hledger/doc/SPEC-lots.md

 `--strict`/`-s` or `hledger check lots` overrides them:

-4. **journalAddGainOrUGainPosting** — if the user has written an explicit rgain or ugain posting without its counterpart, add the matching counter-posting (pre-balancer, so the ordinary balancer accepts the paired transaction).
+4. **journalAddGainOrUGainPosting** — if the user has written an explicit rgain or ugain posting without its counterpart, add the matching balancing posting (pre-balancer, so the ordinary balancer accepts the paired transaction).
 5. **journalCheckLotsTagValues** — validate `lots:` tag values on commodity/account declarations.
 6. **journalCalculateLots** — walk transactions in date order, evaluate lot selectors,